top of page

 There is all sorts of behavioural advice out there on the internet.
 Some is good, some is not so good, and some can cause harm to your pet.
 Here are some trustworthy sources that you might like to check out for more information.

-The most essential knowledge for dog owners is how to understand their dogs.
+The most essential knowledge for anyone living or working with dogs is how to understand their body language.
 You can find out more about dog body language with these wonderful resources:

 The Puppy Manual sample chapter is all about Understanding Dog Body Language.
 Download it for free here.